UplandsDynamic/simple-photo-management/README.md

   - To search for images that contain a combination of multiple tags, separate search words or phrases with either a space, or a forward slash `/`.
 - Clicking the button with the `tag` icon re-scans all images in photo_directory, adds any newly discovered images and recopies all IPTC keyword tags to the database.
 To simply add new images without re-copying the tags, use the `+` button instead.
 - Clicking the button with the `broom` icon cleans the database of references to any processed images that no longer exist in the `media` directories or the origin image `photo_directory`.
+- Clicking the button with the `swap` icon (left & right arrows) switches to `search & replace` mode, which allows replacement of an IPTC tag in all images with another:
+  -Simply enter the term to search for in the upper `Search` field, the replacement tag in the `Replace` field, then click on the red button to `search & replace`.
 - Add new tags to an image in one of two ways.
 These actions both write the new tag(s) to the metadata of the **ORIGINAL IMAGE** and to the database.:
   - By entering them in the input field, in the `Action` column.
 Separate multiple tags with a `/`.
   - By selecting from the list of previously used tags, that appears below the input field after you've begun to enter your tag.
 As you continue to type, this list resolves to display tags containing a sequence of characters that match your input.